ozoidemi/ePaper_guest_dashboard/README.md

 *Deservingly so?* Still perhaps.

-But forcing users into dealing with a 20-char long random password if they can't read the QR, that only works in the mind of someone who has never had guests.
+But what kind of person sees no issue in forcing users into dealing with a 20-char long random password if their devices can't read the QR?
+The kind that is not trained to think about users.
+Because users are guests.
+And they probably don't understand the concept of "guests".
+Because they have never had any.

-I also roll the way Incubus does on *Make Yourself*.

 Moving on...